The changing face of Scottish high streets

 The digital pinch turns out to be more of a punch.
 We remember some of Scotland's favourite brands that have come and gone from the high street.

-Edinburgh's west end store is the only Scottish outlet poised to close under the proposed rescue deal as Scotland's high streets continue to suffer in the modern retail landscape.
+Edinburgh’s West End store is the only Scottish outlet poised to close under the proposed rescue deal as Scotland’s high streets continue to suffer in the era of digital shopping.

 House of Fraser made a loss of £43.9 million in 2017 and early signs indicate 2018 may be another tough year for other retailers and big brands.